KospY/BasSDK/Components/ThunderRoad/Areas/Area.md

 ---
 # Area

-*This is a current work in progress*

 ## Summary

 The Area script is the main component for making dungeon rooms.
 This script is attached to the main parent of the room, and lets the game know where to spawn your new area.

 When created, your area will create a `Boundary` around the renderers.
 This Boundary is important, as it connects rooms together.
-Please note, that the boundaries SHOULD sit on all [Area Gateway](Area%20Gateway%205f8c690b01c9452a9e8d247b7f564baa.md)  placed in the Area.
+Please note, that the boundaries SHOULD sit on all [Area Gateway][AreaGateway] placed in the Area.
+To assist with bounds listed in the JSON, you can create a box collider to fit the room, and use it's scale/transform size for the JSON boundry.

 ## Component Properties